- 2022 Special Collections calendar (includes yard waste collection)

 Storm Debris Cleanup: DO NOT put fallen tree branches, sticks, etc. into a trash can with or without trash, or piled up (unbundled, untied) on the curb.
 It will not be collected.

-Yard waste (after the drop-off facility has closed and the curbside collection has ended) can be disposed of with regular trash.
-It must be contained in black plastic bags and counted as one of your three containers of trash.
+After the curbside collection has ended and the yard waste facility has closed, yard waste (NOT INCLUDING GRASS CLIPPINGS) can be disposed of with regular trash.
+It must be contained in black plastic bags and be counted as one of your three containers of trash.